KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 Embodiment is a temporary condition within a grander Centropic Cycle, not a terminus.

-The dissolution phase is not failure but the essential Deconstruction wherein transient form is relinquished, allowing the eternal essence (L₃ (DS / DM: Archeus / Noeüs)) to be fully revealed and its coherence demonstrated.
+The dissolution phase is not failure but the essential Deconstruction wherein transient form is relinquished, allowing the core centropic self (L₃ (DS / DM: Archeus / Noeüs)) to be fully revealed and its coherence demonstrated.

 The archetype affirms that Entropic forces, though formidable, cannot annihilate centropic essence.